arpitbbhayani/arpitbbhayani.github.io/_posts/articles/2015-12-17-fourth-dimension.markdown

  - fourth-dimension
 ---

-Dimensions can be simply explained as the number of axis you can move along.
-We all live in a 3D world of X, Y and Z axis.
-But everybody knows that there is a tiny possibility of 4th dimension or higher.
+Dimensions in simple terms are the number of axes you can move along.
+We all live in a 3D world of X, Y and Z axis, but though all the scifi hype we do know that there exists a tiny possibility of higher dimensions that we currently cannot perceive.
 Lets talk about that ....

 The rule of n+1 th dimension